67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 How Bar Trivia Works

-Bar trivia is a timed team contest run across 4 to 6 rounds.
-Each round has 5 to 12 questions.
-The full set runs 20 to 60 questions over 90 to 120 minutes.
-Hosts read questions aloud, teams of three to five write answers on paper, and a wager round near the end lets teams bet points.
-LearnClash mirrors the format with 18-question duels across six topics, in roughly 3 minutes.
+Strip it down and a pub quiz is a timed team contest.
+It runs 4 to 6 rounds, each with 5 to 12 questions, which puts the full set somewhere between 20 and 60 questions across a 90 to 120 minute night.
+The host reads aloud.
+Teams of three to five scribble answers on paper.
+Near the end, a wager round lets teams bet points on a question they pick blind.
+LearnClash compresses that whole arc into 18-question duels across six topics, in roughly 3 minutes.

 Figure 2: Bar trivia’s road from a 1946 Yorkshire pub to a $3.4B global industry.